 Since we can’t offer a pattern of sleep that’ll fit everyone’s needs, we’ll go over some BJJ tips for sleep length in general.
 The minimum time you should spend sleeping should be no less than 4 hours.
 And even this is far from optimal and mustn’t be a regular thing. you could get away with one or two nights per week, but it is not recommendable.
 As you get older, you’ll feel the stress of it more and more.

-WIht jsut 4 hours of sleep, you might fulfill the norm for barely staying functional, but not for training.
+With just 4 hours of sleep, you might fulfill the norm for barely staying functional, but not for training.
 As far as BJJ tips go, you need to aim for the golden period of 8 hours if you want to grapple at a high intensity.
 ANd this means 8 hours of uninterrupted, sound sleep.
 During this time, you’ll go through enough repetitions of the sleep cycle to gain all the benefits.
 Yes, it may be hard to squeeze this in a regular working day, but if you truly want to be a machine on the mats there’s simply no way around it.

 BJJ Tips: Optimizing Sleep For Grapplers

 Making sure you’re getting enough uninterrupted sleep is paramount for grapplers.
-There are different strategies though, to getting what you need every night.
+There are different strategies though, to get what you need every night.
 This is where the individual factor comes into play a lot.
 It is also where you can use a few tricks to make sure you get all the benefits without the full 8 hours of sleep.

-One of the best BJJ tips is to make sure you give sleep the best environment possible.
+One of the best BJJ tips is to make sure you give to sleep in the best environment possible.
 Especially if you can only get in 6 hours or so. that means that you need to be in a room that’s as dark as humanly possible.
 Absolutely no electronics, and especially screen should be anywhere near you.
 Furthermore, you need to make sure you have enough quiet.
 And, of course, pay attention to the bed you’re sleeping in.
 The mattress should be on the harder side, and you have to make sure the pillow offers the proper spinal support you need for uninterrupted sleep.